Managers, Directors & Pastors

 Do you remember when a core group of people committed to going to the movies together on a weekly basis, in order to start holding worship services at a new campus in Newport?
 Were you at the first worship service at the Fort Thomas campus?
 Were you at their first second worship service in the fall?
 (It makes sense.
 Read it again.)

-The Lord has seen fit to bring a lot of change and growth to our once small church that is now almost 2,000 people attending 5 different Sunday worship services at 2 different locations in the region.
+The Lord has seen fit to bring a lot of change and growth to our once small church that is now over 2,000 people attending 5 different Sunday worship services at 2 different locations in the region (soon to be 3 different locations).
 As any church, business, or organization grows, wise leaders must answer a nuanced version of the proverbial “WWJD” – What would Jethro do?

 We don’t know.
 The Bible says a lot about church leadership, but there’s no organizational chart in the Scriptures.
 Over the years, we’ve made changes that we think are best for our church as change and growth has occurred, and we’ll likely make more if God shows us a need to do so.
 For now, we thought we’d outline three important categories of team members on our staff.
 Some of what you’ll read you’ll probably be able to find direct, specific “chapter-and-verse” Scriptural support for.
 For others, you’ll see some Scriptural principles.
 In some cases, we’ll say it— it’s just what we do.
 We operate as wisely as we know how, not violating Scripture, but giving ourselves to operational efficiency.